freaksavior/OptiHack5070/README.md

 # OptiHack5070
-Dell Optiplex 5070 Hackintosh OpenCore
+Dell Optiplex 5070 Hackintosh OpenCore.
+Current release at https://github.com/acidanthera/opencorepkg/releases

 First and foremost, thanks to everyone involved who put this together.
 The guide at https://dortania.github.io/OpenCore-Install-Guide/ is fanatastic and you should read through it.
 Twice.